skeletor-eht/hsts-checker/README.md

 # hsts-checker
-check if a website is using hsts
+Simple check to see if a website is using hsts which can cause issues with decryption with firewalls as observed.